SiebenCorgie/ori-engine/README.md

 The engine should be safe because of two major points.
  1. it uses Rust which is "safe" by design
- 2. it uses the vulkano for interacting with vulkan, which will be safe as well in the future
+ 2. it uses Vulkano for interacting with Vulkan, which will be safe as well in the future

 ### Graphical target

-The graphical target is defined by these keyn points:
+The graphical target is defined by these key points:

  - PBR shading
  - normal mapping